 Regular attendance and participation are required to succeed in this course.
 If missing a class is unavoidable, you are responsible for talking with a classmate to find out what you missed.

 There are tutors available for all Software Development classes.
-View the Tutoring Schedule.
+View the Tutoring Schedule for days, times, and locations.

-Plagiarism is knowingly submitting someone else's ideas, words, or code as your own.
-It is intentional deception, and it undermines your learning.
-If I suspect plagiarism, I will meet with you to verify that the work is yours.
+All work you submit in this course must be your own.
+Plagiarism, including submitting someone else’s ideas, words, or code as your own, is a form of academic dishonesty and undermines your learning.
+If I suspect that submitted work is not your own, I will meet with you to discuss it.

-If any submitted work is not your own, the assignment will receive a zero.
-Repeat offenses will result in failing the course.
+If submitted work is not your own, the assignment will receive a zero.
+Repeated violations may result in failing the course.

 Grades will be converted according to the following scale: